-Pre-Investigation:
+Investigation:

-- Should the Clarification Result or Research Report fulfilled the criteria for Pre-Investigation, ICC will perform Pre-Investigation process for 60 (sixty) days to obtain at least 2 (two) evidences.
-The Pre-Investigation may be extended by virtue of a decision of the Coordination Meeting between the Secretariat and the Commissioners. - After the Pre-Investigation process is concluded, the result will be incorporated in a Report on Pre-Investigation Result.
+- Should the Clarification Result or Research Report fulfilled the criteria for Investigation, ICC will perform Investigation process for 60 (sixty) days to obtain at least 2 (two) evidences.
+The period may be extended based on the decision of the head of the work unit in charge of law enforcement with each extension of a maximum of 30 (thirty) days. - After the Investigation process is concluded, the result will be incorporated in a Report on Investigation Result.